Rajagopal (researcher)

-Rajagopal (mononym) is a professor and researcher in business and marketing with the Monterrey Institute of Technology and Higher Education (Tec de Monterrey).
-He has written over forty books in his field and his work has been recognized by Level III (Highest level) membership in Mexico’s Sistema Nacional de Investigadores among other awards.
+Rajagopal is a professor and researcher in business and marketing with the Monterrey Institute of Technology and Higher Education (Tec de Monterrey).
+He has written over forty books in his field and his work has been recognized by Level III (Highest level) membership in Mexico's Sistema Nacional de Investigadores among other awards.

-Life/Education
+Life and education

 Rajagopal was born in Jagdalpur, Chhattisgarh and received his masters in economics and a doctorate in marketing from Ravishankar University in India.
 His education was supported by fellowships from the British Council, the Indian Council of Social Science Research, one from the Ministry of Social Welfare in India and a national merit scholarship from the government of India.

 Career

 Rajagopal began his career first at the National Institute of Rural Development in Hyderabad from 1984 to 1994.
 He then went on to work with the Institute of Rural Management, Anand and the Administrative Staff College of India.

 During that time, he wrote books and journal articles, which led to an invitation from the Tec de Monterrey to join its faculty in 2000 as a professor of marketing.
-He currently teaches He teaches competitor analysis, marketing strategy, advance sales management, advertising and communication and services marketing at both the undergraduate level and with the EGADE Business School at the graduate level, and is a visiting professor at Boston University.
+He currently teaches competitor analysis, marketing strategy, advance sales management, advertising and communication and services marketing at both the undergraduate level and with the EGADE Business School at the graduate level, and is a visiting professor at Boston University.

 Rajagopal divides his time in three broad areas: teaching and research, writing books on new concepts and editing journals, and considers teaching and research to be symbiotic.
 His research interests are in brand management, selling systems, services marketing, international marketing, rural economic linkages and development economics.
 He believes that marketing is core to the development of “all societies, economy, and grown of nations.”

-Hindi Literature
+Hindi literature

-Rajagopal's interest towards Hindi poetry has been growing since his schooling days.
 Belonging to a non-Hindi speaking family, his interest in Hindi literature was nurtured by his mentors at school and regional poets.
-He has contributed significantly to the Hindi poetry.
+He has contributed to Hindi poetry.